Kenya

 Accompanying the energy transition

-• developing renewable energies: wind, solar, geothermal, biomass, hydroelectricity;
+• Developing renewable energies: wind, solar, geothermal, biomass, hydroelectricity;

-• improving energy efficiency and reducing consumption;
+• Improving energy efficiency and reducing consumption;

-• strengthening the infrastructure of the electricity transmission and distribution network to meet rising energy demand;
+• Strengthening the infrastructure of the electricity transmission and distribution network to meet rising energy demand;

-• connecting new users to support the Kenyan government's goal of achieving universal access to electricity in the short term.
+• Connecting new users to support the Kenyan government's goal of achieving universal access to electricity in the short term.

 Securing water supply and sanitation